binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.1 =
+* Fix: We fixed a bug that was causing the selected conditional logic operator to not be displayed correctly for some rules.
+* Fix: The auto-insert location picker was not opening again in some situations.

+= 2.2.0 =
+* New: We updated the conditional logic rules picker for more clarity and ease of use.
+* New: We expanded our automatic cache clearing to include the Swift Performance plugin.
+* Tweak: The Page URL conditional logic option now supports query params and wp-admin URLs.

+= 2.1.14 =
+* New: When making changes to the Global Header & Footer WPCode will attempt to automatically clear page cache for popular caching plugins.
+* New: Save your snippet with a keyboard shortcut by pressing CTRL+S (Windows) or CMD+S (Mac) in the snippet editor.
+* Tweak: Prevent error when TinyMCE is disabled by other plugins.

 = 2.1.13 =
 * New: We added admin-specific locations for header and footer to streamline customizations in the wp-admin area.